Academic appeals for coursework students

 What happens if I submit my application late?

-If you are late in submitting an application for review, the associate dean may grant an extension.
-If you are late, contact us for help to prepare a late application, which should include an explanation for why you are late.
+If you are late to submit an application for review, the associate dean may grant an extension.
+Contact us for help to prepare a late application, which should include an explanation for why you are late.

-Stage 3 – Appeal to Student Appeals Body (SAB)
+Stage 3 – appeal to Student Appeals Body (SAB)

 You must submit your written appeal online within 15 working days of receiving an outcome from your review.
-If you are late, the Director of Compliance and Student Affairs may extend at their absolute discretion.
+If you are late, the Director of Compliance and Student Affairs may extend at their discretion.

 For your SAB appeal:

-• Your appeal letter needs to clearly explain your reasons for believing a decision was not made fairly, or that there was a breach of due process, policy and
+• Your appeal letter needs to clearly explain your reasons for believing a decision was not made fairly, or that there was a breach of due process, policy and procedures.

 • You must submit all relevant documentation to support your claims in your appeal.